BryanSchuetz/dai/_experts/phaedora-le.markdown

 - Asia and the Pacific
 ---

 Phaedora Le is an impact investment analyst.
 Phaedora has a background in public policy, having previously worked as a policy analyst for the Australian Government contributing to Australia’s fiscal policy and the delivery of public expenditure across the foreign affairs and trade portfolio.

+* Bachelor of Commerce, Monash University